dotzenith/TheSeptaTimes/README.md

 ---

 ### ❖ What's New?
-0.0.6 - Now using list comprehension for the parse functions
+0.0.7 - Improved Formatting for all of the CLI commands

 ---